 Works pushing the edges of what can be considered Chicano art still further include the shaped aluminum panel by David Ocelotl Garcia, in which painted skeletons of monks with pots on their heads are reduced to a baroque pattern.
 Even more abstract are the ambitious, post-minimal pattern paintings by Jason Garcia, in which hard lines, which are sometimes only suggested, are combined with fringes of dripping paint below.
 They are definitely eye-dazzlers, even if somewhat of a non sequitur.

-is the first show de Luna has curated, and she does a great job with this debut, which she would like to be just the start of many more such efforts.
-Even though this display is big (and I've only scratched the surface here), many other qualified artists, especially emerging ones, were left out, leaving acres of curatorial ground for de Luna to cover in the future.
+is the first show Martinez de Luna has curated, and she does a great job with this debut, which she would like to be just the start of many more such efforts.
+Even though this display is big (and I've only scratched the surface here), many other qualified artists, especially emerging ones, were left out, leaving acres of curatorial ground for Martinez de Luna to cover in the future.

 Para Mi Pueblo, through December 21 at the McNichols Building, 144 West Colfax Avenue, mcnicholsbuilding.com.